FilipPano/react-typescript-boilerplate/README.md

 ### Conventions

-- This project follows functional paradigm and is built only with functional components using React hooks
+- This project follows a functional paradigm and is built only with functional components using React hooks

-- Each component is put into a folder named the same as we would like to call the component (ex: **NavLink**)
+- Each component is put into a folder named the same as we would like to call the component (ex: `Button`)

-- The component is written in an **`index.tsx`** file and it’s styles are written as **`styles.module.scss`** (CSS Modules are used for styling)
+- The component is written in an **`index.tsx`** file

-- If there are additional files that are needed for the component (animations, tests) they are put into their own folders inside the component’s folder.
+- If there are additional files that are needed for the component (e.g. test, animations etc.) they are put inside the component’s folder.

     **Example:**
     ```
-    /NavLink
-        /animations
-            index.ts
+    /Button
         /tests
-            NavLik.test.tsx
-        index.js
-        styles.module.scss
+            index.test.tsx
+            test-data.ts
+            __snapshots__
+        index.tsx
     ```

-- If a particular component is only used and only makes sense inside another component (For example we want to divide a component into multiple subcomponents for readability) then we create another **`components`** folder inside the parent and create the component there.
+- If a particular component is only used and only makes sense inside another component (For example we want to divide a component into multiple subcomponents for readability) then we create another **`components`** folder inside the parent and create the subcomponent there.

     **Example:**
     ```